 Ambivalent attachment in children is often perpetuated by producing adults who are prone to mental health problems such as depression, anxiety and eating disorders.
 They also find it difficult to recover from traumatic life events and respond badly to stress and challenge.

-Disorganised attachment occurs when children send out attachment signals but these are not received or responded to appropriately by the parent or carer.
+Disorganized attachment occurs when children send out attachment signals but these are not received or responded to appropriately by the parent or carer.
 Sometimes the parent appears unaware of the child’s needs.
 This attachment style can occur when the parent has many unresolved emotional issues from his or her own past or has no emotional resources to draw on due to mental health problems or a traumatic life event occurring during the first years of the child’s life.
-Alternatively, and much more seriously, disorganised attachment can occur when the parent is a threat to the child through abusive behaviours.
+Alternatively, and much more seriously, disorganized attachment can occur when the parent is a threat to the child through abusive behaviors.

-Children with disorganised attachment often fail to thrive and may have developmental delay.
-Young children will inevitably show signs of emotional and behavioural difficulties from an early age by demonstrating aggressive, disruptive or withdrawn behaviours both at home and in the early years environment.
-Disorganised attachment in infancy has been linked by both longitudinal and retrospective studies to a number of mental health problems and personality disorders.
-In addition, disorganised attachment is a risk factor that hugely increases a child’s vulnerability to other harmful influences or events.
-In adulthood there is an increased susceptibility to relationship breakdown, substance misuse, self-destructive and self-harming behaviours, eating disorders, suicide, offending behaviour and aggressive, violent and controlling behaviours.
+Children with disorganized attachment often fail to thrive and may have developmental delay.
+Young children will inevitably show signs of emotional and behavioral difficulties from an early age by demonstrating aggressive, disruptive or withdrawn behaviors both at home and in the early years environment.
+Disorganized attachment in infancy has been linked by both longitudinal and retrospective studies to a number of mental health problems and personality disorders.
+In addition, disorganized attachment is a risk factor that hugely increases a child’s vulnerability to other harmful influences or events.
+In adulthood there is an increased susceptibility to relationship breakdown, substance misuse, self-destructive and self-harming behaviors, eating disorders, suicide, offending behavior and aggressive, violent and controlling behaviors.

 The role of the early years practitioner